Real projective structures on Riemann surfaces and new hyper-K\"ahler manifolds: Real holomorphic sections via real projective structures

-with equality if and only if the kernel of $A$ consists of a line of null-vectors.
-By construction of the oper $\nabla$ with real monodromy, the kernel bundle of $\Phi$ (given by the holomorphic line bundle $S$) is null exactly along the real 1-dimensional curves $\gamma\subset\Sigma$ along which the developing map of the real projective structure crosses the boundary of the hyperbolic disc.
-This is a subset of measure $0$.
-Therefore holds if and only if \end{proof} In the $\SL(2,\C)$-case, the normal bundle of a holomorphic section $s\colon \CP^1\to\mathcal M_{DH}$ is a holomorphic vector bundle over $\CP^1$ of rank $6g-6$ and degree $6g-6.$ For the uniformization section (as for all twistor lines), the normal bundle is
+with equality if and only if the kernel of $A$ is a null-line.
+By construction of the oper $\nabla$ with real monodromy and by Remark \ref{Rem:singset}, the fibers of the kernel bundle of $\Phi$ (given by the holomorphic line bundle $S$) are null exactly where the developing map of the real projective structure crosses the boundary of the hyperbolic disc.
+This is a subset of measure $0$, therefore holds if and only if $\Phi=0.$ Thus, $\Psi^-=0$ and analogously $\Psi^+=0$ proving the lemma. \end{proof}

+In the $\SL(2,\C)$-case, the normal bundle of a holomorphic section $s\colon \C P^1\to\mathcal M_{DH}$ is a holomorphic vector bundle over $\C P^1$ of rank $6g-6$.
+For the uniformization section (as for all twistor lines), the normal bundle is

-which is fundamental for the twistor approach to hyperK\"ahler manifolds \cite{HKLR}. \begin{The} The normal bundle $\mathcal N$ of a grafting section on a Riemann surface $\Sigma$ of genus $g$ is
+which is fundamental for the twistor approach to hyperK\"ahler manifolds \cite{HKLR}. \begin{theorem} The normal bundle $\mathcal N$ of a grafting section on a Riemann surface $\Sigma$ of genus $g$ is